Miss Universe Nepal 2020

-Miss Universe Nepal 2020, was organized by Umanga Creation Pvt.
-Ltd. held on 30 December 2020 at Kathmandu Marriott Hotel.
-Nagma Shrestha crowned Anshika Sharma as Miss Universe Nepal 2020 to represent Nepal in Miss Universe 2020.
+Miss Universe Nepal 2020 (MUN 2020), was organized by Umanga Creation Pvt.
+Ltd, on 30 December 2020 at Kathmandu Marriott Hotel.
+Anshika Sharma won the pageant and became Nepal's representative at Miss Universe 2020.

-The winner of Miss Universe Nepal 2020 received NPR Rs.
+The winner received NPR Rs.
 1,000,000 as prize for winning the title as well as full support from the Umanga Creation Pvt.
 Ltd. for her chosen advocacy.

-AP1 TV broadcast the pageant live and for all the Nepalese abroad, Miss Universe Nepal 2020 was also live streamed on Youtube.
+AP1 TV broadcast the pageant live and for all the Nepalese abroad and it was also live streamed on Youtube.

 Background

 Location and date

-The first ever edition of the Miss Universe Nepal beauty contest for "4th Miss Universe Nepal" was scheduled to be held on 30 December 2021.
+The pageant was scheduled to be held on 30 December 2021.
 The press conference of the contest was conducted at the Kathmandu Marriott Hotel in Kathmandu, in which the Kathmandu Marriott Hotel in Kathmandu will be served as the venue for the close camp and the grand finale coronation.